NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     * Interface Type
     * Supported Families

-For an example of how to run this command, see below.
-Notice the use of aliases in case you want to use these commands in shorthand style.
-If you want more information about what GeoIPS Interfaces are available, run the command ``geoips list interfaces``.
+For more information about available GeoIPS Interfaces, see the :ref:`geoips list <geoips_list>` command.

+You can use aliases to run this command.
+For example, Algorithm has the following aliases

 ::